• Skip to primary navigation

 Planter at front door with red geranium, yellow and purple million bells and purple fountain grass

 If you haven't noticed, all of these outdoor flower pot arrangements have a little piece of 'decor' in them.
 Pretty glass poles, metal flowers, and other cute items just finish off the look of the planter.
 A little container garden tip: These extra decor items are especially pretty when the planter is newly planted and the plants haven't been filled in yet.
-And, one of her favorite planters is the classical urn-type planters.
+One of her favorite planters is the classical urn-type planters.

 Potted plant arrangement ideas